feature-hub/feature-hub/README.md

 - Safe access to browser APIs and resources (e.g. URL).
 - Automatically scope API usage by consumer (e.g. logging).
 - Share configuration across consumers, but only maintain it once.

-### Requirements

-The Feature Hub was designed with the following specific requirements in mind:

-- Multiple teams with different technologies and knowledge should be able to own, develop, and deploy composable features independently.
-- Multiple Feature Apps need a way to safely interact with singleton browser APIs like the URL/history or localStorage.
-- Feature Apps must be able to share state to facilitate a consistent UX.
-  - Examples for features needing shared state are: a manager for ensuring only one modal is open at a time, or multiple Feature Apps that display information about the same product selected in one of the Feature Apps.
-- For SEO purposes, and to operate existing fat client frontend apps which need to fetch great amounts of data on boot, server-side rendering must be supported.
-  - Because of asynchronous data fetching and shared state changes, the server-side rendering engine needs to be able to determine the point in time at which it can send the fully rendered UI and its corresponding state to the client.
-  - The server-side rendered UI and its corresponding state must be hydrated on the client without visual impact.
-- Feature Apps that are incompatible with the integration environment should fail early, and not just when the user interacts with the specific incompatible feature.
-- The composition environment for Feature Apps should be flexible.
-Not only preprogrammed templates in a Node.js app, but also integrations from CMS environments where authors compose pages should be possible.

 ## Monorepo Packages